mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 ##### 1:10:55

-**Question**: *[unintelligible]*
+**Question**: *[Unintelligible.]*

-**Katagiri**: But that is ... love and hate ... for a lot of people that is different... many emotional stuff.
-But we have all the love and hate and.. many emotional stuff.
-We don’t ignore this.
-We can’t throw them away.
-Why?
-From where that term comes, “avoid love and hate”: because we love already... we have already means, we have to take care.
-That means we shouldn’t obsess(?) with them, and, well, not confused.
-We must be finally free from them.
-In other words, what is the true love?
+**Katagiri**: But that is that, love and hate, for a lot of people those are afflictive preferences, [much] emotional stuff.
+But we have [already] love and hate and [much] emotional stuff.
+We don’t ignore it.
+We cannot throw them away, okay?
+[So] from where that [phrase] come, “avoid love and hate”?
+Because we love already.
+“We have already” means, we have to take care.
+That means we shouldn’t obsess with them, and, well, [we shouldn’t be] confused.
+Finally we must be free from them.
+In other words, what is the *true* love?
 You cannot say.
-While you can explain what love is... that is not real love.
+While you can explain what love is, that is not real love.
 Don’t you think so?

-**Question**: What I was wondering was do we have a choice... to hate or not to hate.
+**Question**: What I was wondering was do we have a choice, to hate or not to hate.

-**Katagiri**: Of course.
-We should choose.
-But you cannot always hanging on.. sooner or later, you must be free.
-Even though love is good, but you cannot all the time hanging on.
+**Katagiri**: Of course, we should choose.
+But you cannot always [be] hanging on.
+Sooner or later, you must be free.
+Even though love is good, you cannot always [be] hanging on.

-**Question**: (?)
+**Question**: We get to choose not to love or not to hate?

-**Katagiri**: First choose, but we must be free from, finally.
+**Katagiri**: First choose, but we must be free from [it], finally.
 That means we should understand what real love is, real hate is.
 Do you understand?

 **Question**: Meh.

 **Katagiri**: Well anyway, you have to reach the third stage. *[He laughs.]* But you should choose.
-That’s why you have to choose, you have to pick - by what?
+That’s why *you* have to choose, you have to pick.
+By what?
 By you.
-But ... we have to be careful... choosing and picking every day.
-But it is your understanding, your life.
-So, first, it is not perfect, that’s why... if you realize this, simultaneously you get into the second stage, “mountains are not mountains.”
-And then you can research, one by one: why?
+By yourself, but we have to be careful of choosing and picking every day.

+It is your understanding, your life.
+So, first, it is not perfect.
+If you realize this, simultaneously you get into the second stage, “mountains are not mountains.”
+And then you can research, one by one: *why*?
 That is our practice.
 And finally, we can come back again to “mountains are mountains”; this is the third stage.
 At that time, we can really understand what real love is, what real hate is.
-What is real meaning of afflictive preferences that human beings possess?
+What is the real meaning of the afflictive preferences that human beings possess?
 But, no words.
 Completely, words drop off.
-That means, you can handle afflictive preferences day-to-day.
-Anywhere, in which you are ... free from this.
+That means, you can handle afflictive preferences from day-to-day, in [a way] in which you are still free from this.
 This is our practice.

-##### 1:15:00

 [Engo](glossary#engo-kokugon)’s commentary is pretty nice.
 So, if you have time to read the commentary to this case, [you should].
-I don’t have enough time to study with you the verses, the poem and commentary to the poem.
+I don’t have enough time to study with you the verses, the poem, and the commentary to the poem.

 Okay.